 Students may inspect and review their educational records maintained by the College during regular office hours, but may not copy the records or remove them from the College office.
 Students may request that the College correct records which they believe to be inaccurate or misleading.
-If the College decides not to amend the record, the student has the right to a formal hearing.
-After the hearing, if the College still decides not to amend the record, the student may place a statement with the record setting forth his or her view about the contested information.
+If the College decides not to amend the record, students have the right to a formal hearing.
+After the hearing, if the College still decides not to amend the record, students may place a statement with the record setting forth their view about the contested information.